srcnert/rak-zephyr-app/boards/rakwireless/rak3112/doc/index.rst

 RAK3112 is a WisDuo module which integrating an ESP32-S3 16MB of flash chip together with a Semtech SX1262 LoRa® transceiver.
-This module is ideal for various IoT applications such as home automation, sensor networks, building automation, and other IoT network applications.
+This module is ideal for various IoT applications such as home automation, sensor networks, building automation, and other IoT network applications and AI applications.

 Hardware
 ********